- Who We Serve

 - Why Proliant

-As we end the year and people across the country get ready for the holidays, payroll and HR professionals are preparing for a stressful time.
-Year-end refers to the completion of the fiscal year.
-It’s a time for “closing the books,” reviewing transactions, verifying payroll data, and so much more.
-At Proliant, we’re all too familiar with the chaos that ensues as the leaves drop and the temperature cools.
-So we put this guide together to help businesses with what needs to get done at year-end.
+As we near the end of the year, payroll and HR professionals everywhere are preparing for Year-End.
+Year-End refers to the completion of the fiscal year and is a time to "close the books," review transactions, verify payroll data, and so much more.
+At Proliant, we're here to help.
+We compiled a list of tips and tricks to help your business with what needs to get done at Year-End.

-Year-end means it's time for calculating taxes, deductions, and compensation and ensuring payroll and taxes comply with federal, state, and local regulations.
-Here are a few things payroll must prepare for year-end processes.
+Year-End means it's time to calculate taxes, deductions, and compensation and ensure payroll and taxes comply with federal, state, and local regulations.
+Here are a few things payroll must prepare for Year-End processes.

 Pay period refers to how often employees get a paycheck.
-The number of pay periods is determined by your organization’s pay schedule (bi-weekly, weekly, monthly, semi-monthly).
+Your organization's pay schedule (bi-weekly, weekly, monthly, semi-monthly) determines the number of pay periods.
 The pay date is the date on which employees are paid.

 Note: Some state laws dictate the minimum frequency an organization must pay their employees.

-Year-end is a time to review healthcare deadlines and filing requirements.
-If you are an applicable large employer (50+ full-time equivalent employees), you will need to prepare for the ACA reporting requirements.
-Depending on the type of insurance coverage and number of full-time employees you had in 2022, you will need to report on certain forms:
+Review healthcare deadlines and filing requirements during Year-End.
+If you are an applicable large employer (50+ full-time equivalent employees), you must prepare for the ACA reporting requirements.
+Depending on the type of insurance coverage and number of full-time employees you had this year, you will need to report on certain forms:

 If your organization has less than 50 employees (fully insured), then the insurer is responsible for filing.
 Reporting is not required if your company has less than 50 employees and does not provide insurance.